 Also known as both El Castillo and Costa Caleta, this purpose-built holiday resort draws many British and Irish tourists.
-Its easy access to the airport (just 7Km), proximity to the Island’s capital, Puerto del Rosario, central location and good bus links make Caleta a good base from which to explore the island.
+Its easy access to the airport (just 7Km), proximity to the Island’s capital, Puerto del Rosario, central location and good bus links make Caleta a great base from which to explore the island.

 Caleta de Fuste boasts two 18 hole golf courses, three main beaches and a marina area, with an 18th Century fortified tower, known as El Castillo.
 Water-based activities including scuba diving, sailing and even submarine trips can be arranged at the marina.
 Though the resort is not close to any of the long and beautiful stretches of beach that Fuerteventura is famous for, Caleta de Fuste does offer some safe and family-friendly artificial beaches that are protected by rocky reefs and breakwaters.